01 — HTTP Gateway

 What's Next

 Your MCP server is proxied — but what happens when it goes down?
 Right now, Hangar sends requests into the void and forwards the error.
-You need visibility into provider health before failures surprise you.
+You need visibility into MCP server health before failures surprise you.